‘Hot’ Ice Trip Report

 At the risk of sounding uber patriotic, the Canadian Rockies have the best extreme ice climbing in the world.
 It’s common to come across ice climbers from Europe, USA and other countries, who have made the pilgrimage to climb classic ice routes in the Canadian Rockies.

 Reading about Yamnuska Adventures’ Multi-Pitch Winter Ice Climbing Trip, I was immediately captivated.
 I was drawn to the description that the camp is designed to give ice climbers the opportunity to experience the best of Rockies ice, at a level tailored toward one’s ability, strength and previous experience, all under the leadership of Yam’s certified, professional ACMG guides.

 There’s always an element of suspense when one is meeting up with a new group.
 For me, I have doubts about my abilities; whether I’ll be the weakest link; questions about my technique and experience; whether I’ll be able to “keep up” with the group.
 As it turned out, my four fellow ice climbers were lovely, supportive and friendly men who were out for their annual “mountain men weekend”.

-Yam’s Hot Ice is designed to showcase the best of Rockies’ ice climbing, so to prepare for subsequent days of multi pitch climbing, we started with a warm-up day at Haffner Creek.
+Yam’s Hot Ice climbing trip is designed to showcase the best of Rockies’ ice climbing, so to prepare for subsequent days of multi pitch climbing, we started with a warm-up day at Haffner Creek.
 Our Yamnuska lead guide, Darren Vonk, reviewed basic techniques to make our climbing more efficient and precise.
 Then for the balance of the day, he coached each of us individually, pointing out correct stance, efficiencies in tool grip, how to find a flat foot position to rest our burning calves and how to retrieve a fallen tool (that was me!)